Oguama77/pocketwatchai/README.md

 A personal-finance analyst for bank statements.
 Upload a statement (CSV, XLSX, or PDF - text or scanned), get instant analytics, and chat with an LLM-backed agent that can answer questions grounded in your actual transactions.

 The backend is a FastAPI service that parses statements with a multi-strategy pipeline (pdfplumber ruled tables → word-position reconstruction → Tesseract OCR fallback), auto-detects the statement currency, and builds summary + chart-ready analytics.
 The frontend is a Vite + React + TypeScript SPA with a dashboard, a chart view, and a persistent chat interface wired to a LangChain tool-using agent.
+Find the web application [here](https://pocketwatchai-opal.vercel.app)

 ---